lcpilling/ukbrapR/README.md

 My main motivation was to create a wrapper function in R to extract phenotype variables from the Spark distributed database functions (like SQL).
 The primary function is `get_rap_phenos()` which mostly contains code from the UK Biobank DNAnexus team https://github.com/UK-Biobank/UKB-RAP-Notebooks/blob/main/NBs_Prelim/105_export_participant_data_to_r.ipynb.

-Once it works, one will use it like:

 ```r
 library(ukbrapR)